heavycircle/wilpower/README.md

 # Wil Power Sports Training

-*Website built for Wil Santi, a personal trainer in Nashville, TN.*
+_Website built for Wil Santi, a personal trainer in Nashville, TN._

 ## Technologies Used

-The site is built using NextJS and React using Typescript.
-The primary UI library is [shadcn](https://ui.shadcn.com/).
-The site is self-hosted on an EC2 instance running Ubuntu 20.04.
-The site is served using NGINX and is secured using Let's Encrypt.
+Front-End:

+- Next.js (Typescript)
+- React.js
+- shadcn UI with Tailwind CSS
+- Lucide Icons

+Deployment:

+- Vercel for Next.js
+- Vercel Speed Insights and Analytics
+- ESLint

+_Application is purely client-side and does not require a server._